top of page

 Nutrition for Trauma

-How can MNT be used as in clinical practice for people who've experienced trauma?
+How can MNT be used as in clinical practice for people who've experienced extreme stress or trauma?

-The integrative nature of MNT involves nutritional treatment and counseling techniques that combine cellular pathways of human biochemistry with psychological and behavioral dimensions for both eating and lifestyle choices.
+The integrative nature of MNT involves nutritional treatment and counseling techniques that focuses on cellular pathways of human biochemistry, but it can also utilize other forms of healing that integrate spiritual and mental health aspects to facilitate successful lifestyle recovery.
 It goes beyond traditional paradigms and personalizes therapies to adapt to individual circumstances.
+This helps to support endocrine, autoimmune, and mental health diseases; or cerebral, neurochemical, or neurological impairments, and its metabolic implications.

 How does MNT help with trauma-induced or stress-induced lifestyle recovery?